KeithYves08/WEBPROG-System/SYSTEM_DOCUMENTATION.md

 ## Development Setup

 ### Database Setup Process
-1. Run `setup_database.php` to initialize the complete database schema
+1. Run `setupDatabase.php` to initialize the complete database schema
 2. Creates `ailpo` database if not exists
 3. Creates all required tables in order:
    - `admins` - System administrators